 This course is designed to explore the complex ethical questions and concerns raised by the technological advancements being made in medicine, genetics, and cybernetics.
 The importance of having a well-established ethical base from which to examine ethically questionable situations (as opposed to just "situation ethics") will be stressed.
 Also, the reason humans need to do bioethics will be stressed.
 While the class will work from a Judeo-Christian ethical perspective, other perspectives may also be considered.
-Prerequisite: REL241 or permission from the instructors.
+Prerequisite: REL 241 or permission of the instructor.
 Fall and Spring.

-BIO 411 - Immunology 3 hours credit
+BIO 411 - Immunology